bluepylons/Boston/README.md

 A draft ordering guide for the 3D printed version is available on the README under [the folder for the 3D printed version](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/3D%20printed%20version).

 A draft ordering guide for the CNC version is available on the README under [the folder for the CNC version](https://github.com/bluepylons/Boston/tree/main/Boston%20-%20Current%20design/CNC%20version).
-Assembly instructions for the CNC version are still being worked on.
+An assembly guide is [here](https://github.com/bluepylons/Boston/blob/main/Boston%20-%20Current%20design/CNC%20version/Assembly-guide.md).

 ## PCB Renders